Music of South Korea: Hybridization

-The music genre primarily changed from ballad to western music styles, including rap, reggae, R&B, and hip hop in the early twenty–first century.
-K-pop music has experienced the process of hybridization as it was influenced by the globalized western music genres.
-The term hybridization refers to local cultures create unique combinations as that incorporate foreign and globalizing influenced.
+The music genre primarily changed from ballad to Western music styles, including rap, reggae, R&B, and hip hop in the early twenty–first century.
+K-pop music has experienced the process of hybridization as it was influenced by the globalized Western music genres.
+The term hybridization refers to local cultures creating unique combinations incorporating foreign and globalized influences.
 Other than hybrid music genres of K-pop, English mixing in the lyrics of K-pop is another important change in contemporary K-pop music culture.
 According to Jin and Ryoo, K-pop has incorporated diverse stylistic input from abroad which has been related to the boom of hybrid K-pop through a Korean–English mix in lyrics.
-Instead of providing beautiful melodies, K-pop idols also try to maximize melody line with easy English lyrics.
-The Korean entertainment companies have developed the mixing language of English into lyrics because it is easier for foreigners to remember the song.
+Instead of providing beautiful melodies, K-pop idols also try to maximize melody lines with easy English lyrics.
+Korean entertainment companies have developed the mixing language of English into lyrics because it is easier for foreigners to remember the song.